Charles Saatchi

 Saatchi is also known for his art collection and for owning Saatchi Gallery, and in particular for his sponsorship of the Young British Artists (YBAs), including Damien Hirst and Tracey Emin.
-In 2013 he received a police caution for assaulting his wife, Nigella Lawson.

 Early life

 Charles Saatchi is Jewish, born in Baghdad, Iraq, the second of four sons, to the wealthy family of Nathan Saatchi and Daisy Ezer.
-The name "Saatchi" ساعتچی (sā'ātchi), which means "watchmaker" in Persian, originates from a Turkish name from Iran.
-This name has a long history in Iran and its bearers are mostly Jewish.
+The name "Saatchi" ساعتچی, which means "watchmaker" in Persian, has a long history in Iran and its bearers are mostly Jewish.
 Saatchi's brothers are David (born 1937), Maurice (born 1946) and Philip (born 1953).

-In 1947 his father, a textile merchant, anticipated the flight that tens of thousands of Iraqi Jews were to take would soon make it difficult to avoid persecution and relocated his family to Finchley, north London.
+In 1947, his father, a textile merchant, fled persecution in Iraq and relocated his family to Finchley, north London.
 Nathan Saatchi purchased two textile mills in north London and after a time, rebuilt a thriving business.
 Eventually the family would settle into an eight-bedroom house in Hampstead Lane, Highgate.

 Saatchi attended Christ's College, a secondary school in Finchley, north London.
 During this time, he developed an obsession with US pop culture, including the music of Elvis Presley, Little Richard and Chuck Berry.
 He has described as "life-changing" the experience of viewing a Jackson Pollock painting at the Museum of Modern Art in New York.
 He then progressed to study at the London College of Communication.